tonyvicta/AML-Transaction-Analysis-Post-Russian-Invasion/README.md

 Tool Used: Power BI

-- Objective: Create interactive dashboards to track progress, trends, and performance metrics.
+- Objective: Created a dashboards to track progress, trends, and performance metrics.

 - Dashboards Developed: